Your Party (UK): Central Executive Committee

+2026 CEC election

+Elections for the Central Executive Committee were conducted from 5 February to 23 February 2026, using a single transferable vote system.
+The elections resulted in the Corbyn-aligned "The Many" slate winning a majority of 14 out of 24 seats, with the Sultana-aligned "Grassroots Left" slate winning 7 seats and independent candidates winning 3 seats.
+On 8 March 2026, the CEC elected the party's Officers' Group, including Jennifer Forbes as chair, former MP Laura Smith as vice-chair, and Jeremy Corbyn as parliamentary leader.
+All members of the Officers' Group were elected as part of the Corbyn-aligned "The Many" slate.

 Polling

 Polling carried out by YouGov in July 2025 found that 18% of the electorate would be open to consider voting for a new party led by Corbyn.
+In November 2025 they found that this had fallen to 12%.
 Another poll carried out by Ipsos in August found that 20% of voters considered themselves very or fairly likely to back the new party, while 31% would be open to voting for a united ticket between the new party and the Green Party.
-Since the party was announced, it has polled between 4% and 6% in hypothetical voting intention polls.
+In late 2025, the party polled between 4% and 6% in hypothetical voting intention polls.